-Proposed vehicular access for the new building will be provided via Private Road B-4.
-The construction of Private Road B-4 will begin to improve connectivity and access points into the abutting developments.
-The required off-street parking will be provided with the new building structure.
-Staff has coordinated with the Applicant to reduce the number of vehicular access points and driveway conflicts as a means to encourage travel by foot for staff, patients, and their visitors to the Site.
-The surface parking is intended to provide adequate parking without dominating the streetscape.
-The Project is in line with the general site access requirements such as reducing conflicts between vehicular and non-motorized travel along proposed Private Road B-4 and allowing vehicles to safely enter and exit the parking area.
+Vehicular access for the new building will be provided via Private Road B-4 which will begin to improve connectivity and access points into the abutting developments.
+The required off-street parking will be provided and is intended to not dominate the streetscape.
+The Project is in line with the general site access requirements such as reducing conflicts between vehicular and non-motorized travel along Private Road B-4 and allowing vehicles to safely enter and exit the parking area.